The Best Outdoor Restaurants in London | 70 Al Fresco Terraces To Explore

 Coal Office | King’s Cross

 100 years ago, the people inside these buildings were in charge of managing the flow of coal and fish deliveries into London.
 Now, they’re in charge of combining coal and fish (and meat, and veg) and delivering it straight to your table.
-And happily, you won’t have to wait long to taste Assaf Granit’s lauded Middle Eastern cooking, because they’ve got a raft of tables on their outdoor terrace and rooftop space.
+And happily, you can enjoy Assaf Granit’s lauded Middle Eastern cooking on their rooftop space overlooking the canal.

 Camino King’s Cross | King’s Cross

 Perched incongruously on Pentonville Road is this idyllic hidden courtyard, serving Spanish tapas (Ibérico ham, Basque-style baked crab, grilled octopus), Spanish drinks (brandy, sherry, and condensed milk espressos) and Spanish weather (not guaranteed).